AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2025-09-04-stem-separation/index.md

 ![Download progress bar for htdemucs_6s model in UVR settings window.](./images/uvr-htdemucs-download.png)

 6. Once the download finishes, you can close the settings window and return to the main window.
-There, select your input file (e.g., a music video or audio file).
-Select an output folder where you want Ultimate Vocal Remover to save each stem.
-Under "Choose process method," select Demucs.
-Under "Choose demucs model," select the `htdemucs_6s` model you just downloaded.
+There, click the `Select Input` button to select your input file (e.g., a music video or audio file).
+Click `Select Output` to choose an output folder where you want UVR to save each stem.
+Under `Choose process method`, select `Demucs`.
+Under `Choose demucs model`, select the `htdemucs_6s` model you just downloaded.
 Finally, if your system has a GPU, consider checking that box to speed up the process.

 ![Main UVR window showing all the selected options for input file, output folder, model, GPU conversion, etc.](./images/uvr-inputs.png)